-Here, Plaintiff protected the interests of the class by bringing this action and spending numerous hours assisting in the prosecution and settlement of this case.
-Because of her efforts, the entire class will now benefit from the settlement of the case.
-Plaintiff now submits a declaration in support of this motion for an enhancement payment describing the tasks she performed as the named, representative Plaintiff and the details of her participation in assisting in the prosecution of this case.
-(See generally Trejo Dec.)
+Here, Plaintiff protected the interests of the class by bringing this action, answering discovery, assisting in preparing discovery, and spending numerous hours assisting in the prosecution and settlement of this case.
+Because of his efforts, the entire class will now benefit from the settlement of the case.
+Plaintiff now submits a declaration in support of this motion for an enhancement payment describing the tasks he performed as the named, representative Plaintiff and the details of his participation in assisting in the prosecution of this case.
+(See generally Bermejo Decl.)

-2. The Risks Plaintiff Took Support Her Request for an Enhancement Payment former employers.
+2. The Risks Plaintiff Took Support his Request for an Enhancement Payment

+Service awards are particularly appropriate in wage-and-hour actions where plaintiffs undertake a significant "reputational risk" by bringing suit against their former employers.
 Rodriguez, supra, 563 F.3d at p.
 958-59; Brazil v.
 Dell Inc. (N.D.
 Cal., Apr.
 4, 2012, No. C-07-01700 RMW) 2012 WL 1144303, at 2-3.
 In the workplace context, where workers are often blacklisted if they are considered "trouble makers," employees who sue their employers are particularly vulnerable to retaliation and termination.
 See In re High-Tech Employee Antitrust Litigation (N.D.
 Cal., Sept.
 2, 2015, No. 11-CV-02509-LHK) 2015 WL 5158730, at 16-18 (granting service awards based in part on the named plaintiffs' risk of future workplace retaliation and diminished future employment prospects for being labeled "troublemakers" in their industry); Nitsch v.
 DreamWorks Animation SKG Inc. (N.D.
 Cal., June 5, 2017, No. 14-CV-04062-LHK) 2017 WL 2423161, at 14 (same); Connolly v.
-Weight Watchers N. Am.
-Inc., No. Connolly v.
 Weight Watchers North America Inc. (N.D.
 Cal., July 21, 2014, No. 14-CV-01983-TEH) 2014 WL 3611143, at 4 (named plaintiffs assume "the risk of being stigmatized or disfavored by their current or potential future employers by suing their Apr.
 8, 2011) (awarding enhancements to named plaintiffs in recognition that "they risk their good will and job security in the industry for the benefit of the class as a whole"); Ross v.
 U.S. Bank Nat.
 Ass'n (N.D.
 Cal., Sept.
 29, 2010, No. C07-02951SI) 2010 WL 3833922, at 2 (enhancements based on "willingness to serve as representatives despite the potential stigma that might attach to them in the banking industry from taking on those roles").